 Wealth protection is equally important as wealth accumulation:

 One big mistake families make in their wealth creation process is to focus too much on wealth accumulation and not on wealth protection.
 Health insurance is one way to protect your wealth from erosion due to unforeseen medical costs.
 Given the rise in medical inflation in India, this assumes all the more significance.
-Hence, premiums paid towards health insurance should be considered as going towards your wealth protection which is a very important component in the overall wealth creation process.
+Hence, premiums paid towards health insurance policies should be considered as going towards your wealth protection which is a very important component in the overall wealth creation process.

 Each claim free year entitles you to a no-claim bonus

 As a standard feature in most health insurance policies, you are entitled to a no-claim bonus of around 10% of the sum assured.
 This percentage, in some policies, can even go upto 50%.
-NCB can be either by way of an increase in sum assured while premium remains constant or a discount in renewal premium where sum assured remains constant.
+NCB can be either by way of an increase in sum assured while premium remains constant or a discount in renewal premium where the sum assured remains constant.
 If you claim in a particular year, the NCB for that year stands lost.
 That’s one reason it is advised to not claim for very small amounts.

-Tax savings on health insurance premium
+Tax savings on health insurance policy premium

 Section 80D of the Income Tax Act allows you to claim health insurance premium as a deduction.
 So assuming that you are under the 30.90% tax bracket and claim Rs.
-25,000 as deduction under section 80D, there is a clear cut tax saving for that year amounting to Rs.
+25,000 as a deduction under section 80D, there is a clear cut tax saving for that year amounting to Rs.
 7,725.
-If you factored this in to your calculations, then the pinch of premium payments will be comparatively less.
+If you factored this into your calculations, then the pinch of premium payments will be comparatively less.

 Continued coverage helps close mandatory waiting periods